matrobert/matrobert.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 I am currently working at the [NUHS Centre for Healthy Longevity](https://coe.nuhs.edu.sg/centre-for-healthy-longevity) as a research assistant.
-My research is focused on dissecting the biology and the consequences behind **chemotherapy-induced senescence**, a key driver of cancer recurrence and chemotherapy off-target toxicity.
-By leveraging on -omics technology, we hope to reveal previously under-appreciated mechanisms that drive therapy-induced senescence and its phenotype, and look for novel intervention opportunity.
+My research is focused on dissecting the biology and consequences behind **chemotherapy-induced senescence** to tackle cancer recurrence and chemotherapy off-target toxicity.
+By leveraging on '-omics' technology, we hope to reveal previously under-appreciated mechanisms that drive therapy-induced senescence and its phenotype, and look for novel intervention opportunity.

 I hold a B.Sc in Life Sciences from the [National University of Singapore](https://nus.edu.sg).
 For more details on my background, please navigate to the CV section.